rubrikinc/use-case-exchange-dag-awareness/docs/QUICKSTART.md

 This has been tested against Exchange 2013+

+## Caveats

+* This will only work when the active database is on it's own windows volume and logs on their own windows volume
+* This will not work in scenarios whereby exchange databases for both active and passive are on the same volume or multiple databases are on the same volume

 ## Configuring the script

 The following variables are required to be set inside `backup_exchange_dag.ps1`: